> What is an ISAC?

 The concept of ISACs was introduced in response to Presidential Decision Directive-63 (PDD-63), signed May 22, 1998, after which the federal government asked each critical infrastructure sector to establish sector-specific organizations to share information about threats and vulnerabilities.
 A similar construct, Information Sharing and Analysis Organization or (ISAO), was created in 2015 to support industries that are not designated as critical infrastructure by the U.S. DHS.

 > What is the ME-ISAC?

-The Media and Entertainment Information Sharing and Analysis Center (ME-ISAC) is a trusted member-driven community operating within the CDSA offering services through the TPN.
+The Media and Entertainment Information Sharing and Analysis Center (ME-ISAC) is a trusted member-driven community operating within the CDSA offering services.
 The ME-ISAC provides platforms and capabilities that enable member companies to share threat intelligence regarding incidents, risks, vulnerabilities, and threats.

 Presidential Decision Directive-21 (PDD-21) identifies 16 critical infrastructure sectors and designates a federal agency in support of each.
 The Commercial Facilities sector is made up of eight sub-sectors, of which Entertainment and Media is one.
 The ME-ISAC was formed to support the companies that make up this specific critical infrastructure sub-sector.

 Since the ME-ISAC operates within the CDSA, joining the ME-ISAC starts with joining the CDSA.
 Membership is open to all media and entertainment companies.
 The media and entertainment industry is comprised of businesses that produce film, television, radio, print, and digital streaming content, which includes movies, TV shows, radio shows, podcasts, news, music, newspapers, magazines, books, video games, and related or supporting services and products.

 > Does the ME-ISAC only serve U.S. companies?